NanoComp/meep/doc/docs/Subpixel_Smoothing.md

             mp.Prism(vertices_inner, height=mp.inf, material=mp.vacuum)]
 ```

-The following plot shows the frequency for the resonant mode with $H_z$ polarization and $Q$ of ~10<sup>7</sup> as a function of resolution.
+The following convergence plot shows the frequency for the resonant mode with $H_z$ polarization and $Q$ of ~10<sup>7</sup> as a function of resolution.

 <center>
 ![](images/ring_freq_vs_resolution.png)
 </center>

 There are three important items to note.
 (1) The grid and `Prism` representations are each converging to a *different* frequency than the `material_function` and `Cylinder`.
 This is because in the limit of infinite resolution, they are *different* structures than the cylinders.
 (2) The `material_function` is the same structure as the `Cylinder` with no smoothing.
 In the limit of infinite resolution, the `material_function` and `Cylinder` converge to the same frequency.
-The only difference is the *rate* of convergence: the `Cylinder` is second order (due to subpixel smoothing) whereas the `material_function` is first order (this is shown in the third figure on this page).
+The only difference is the *rate* of convergence: the `Cylinder` is second order (due to subpixel smoothing) whereas the `material_function` is first order.
+See the convergence plot in the third figure from the top.
 (3) The grid with no interpolation contains large irregularities when compared with the grid with interpolation.
-Also, the datasets for the two grids converge to *different* values because they are different structures: one structure is continuous and the other is not.
+This is expected because one structure is discontinuous but the other is not.
+Also, because they are different structures the two grids converge to *different* frequencies.
 To see this trend clearly requires reducing the "jumpiness" in the results for the grid with no interpolation: the Meep resolution needs to be increased beyond 200 which is already ~3X the grid resolution.

-Since the grid with interpolation has already been smoothed to a *continuous* $\varepsilon(x,y)$ function, subpixel smoothing (even if it were supported for `epsilon_input_file` which it is not) is not really necessary once the Yee grid resolution exceeds the input image resolution.
+Since the grid with interpolation has already been smoothed to a *continuous* $\varepsilon(x,y)$ function, subpixel smoothing (which is not supported for `epsilon_input_file`) is not really necessary once the Yee grid resolution exceeds the input image resolution.
 This can be seen in the above plot: for Meep resolutions of 80 (the grid resolution) and above, the changes in the results are much smaller than those at lower resolutions.
+Also, higher-order interpolation schemes are not necessary because the Yee discretization is already essentially equivalent to linear interpolation.

 As a practical matter, increasing the Meep resolution beyond the resolution of a grid with no interpolation is not physically meaningful because this is trying to resolve the individual pixels of an imported image.
-In the case of `epsilon_input_file`, this is not an issue because the bilinear interpolation is performed automatically.
-However, no interpolation is performed for a `material_function` unless this is somehow built directly into the `material_function` by the user (i.e., convolving an analytic function with a smoothing kernel).
+In the case of a grid imported via `epsilon_input_file`, this is not an issue because the bilinear interpolation is performed automatically by default.
+However, no interpolation is applied to a `material_function` unless this is somehow incorporated into the `material_function` by the user (i.e., convolving an analytic function with a smoothing kernel).

-The key point is that to reduce the effect of discretization errors, any structure simulated using Meep should be made continuous somehow either by using subpixel smoothing or bilinear interpolation.
+The key point is that to reduce discretization errors, any discontinuous structure simulated using Meep must be made continuous somehow.
+This should be done preferably using subpixel smoothing or, as a fallback in cases where subpixel smoothing is inapplicable, bilinear interpolation.
+If the initial structure is already continuous, no additional preprocessing is necessary.